This Renovation Starts With Colorful Green Tile and Only Gets Better

-The couple handed interior designer and photographer Nicole Cohen inspiration images of Moroccan tile, floral wallpaper, and shaker kitchens—just the right elements to spark her imagination for a total overhaul.
-The house is now bold, bright, and punctuated with her vibrant custom touches, from seafoam mosaic floors to terrazzo dining tables.
+The couple handed interior designer and photographer Nicole Cohen inspiration images of Moroccan tile, floral wallpaper, and Shaker kitchens—just the right elements to spark her imagination for a total overhaul.
+The house is now bold, bright, and punctuated with her vibrant custom touches, from seafoam mosaic floors to a terrazzo dining table.

 If It Doesn’t Exist, Make It

 While the couple brought over a few pieces of furniture from their previous home, this house begged for some newness.
 Cohen went shopping, picking up everything from Restoration Hardware sofas to pottery from Moroccan brand LRNCE, but a few pieces were still missing.
-Rather than settle for something that was just OK, Cohen went the bespoke route.
-“We created the custom dinette table from a custom terrazzo blend,” explains Cohen, who also designed a plaster table for the foyer and onyx tables for the den, terrazzo table in the dinette.
+Rather than settle for something that was just okay, she went the bespoke route.
+“We created the custom dinette table from a custom terrazzo blend,” explains Cohen, who also designed a plaster table for the foyer and onyx tables for the den.
 “Each piece we created for the house feels great.”

 Let the Architecture Guide You

-“The arches and stucco walls helped inform our mood and palette,” says Cohen, who opted with a breezy Mediterranean vibe throughout.
+“The arches and stucco walls helped inform our mood and palette,” says Cohen, who opted for a breezy Mediterranean vibe throughout.
 “The couple loves blue and green, so the home has a mix of both.
 Ultimately, we wanted to create a place that felt easy to live in.
-We used textiles and textures like terrazzo, onyx, linen, and plaster to give the home a relaxed mood.”
+We used textiles and textures like terrazzo, onyx, linen, and plaster to give the house a relaxed mood.”